 Step 5: Closing (Settlement) and Possession

 Once the contractually agreed contingencies have been removed/satisfied and all documents and monies necessary for closing deposited into Escrow, “Consummation of Sale” can take place.
-“Consummation of sale” means that (1) a purchaser has received all goods and services that the retailer or broker agreed to provide at the time the contract was entered into or (2) the transfer of Title.
+By “Consummation of sale” we mean that the purchaser has received all goods and services that the dealer agreed to provide at the time the contract was entered into.

 How long does this process usually take?